 Encryption has evolved as weaknesses have been discovered in earlier technologies and protocols.
 To this end, transport layer security (TLS) version 1.2 or higher is now necessary.
 It is no longer sufficient to use either earlier versions of TLS or secure sockets layer (SSL) certificates.

 There is actually an exception to this rule, however.
 For point-of-sale (POS) and point-of-interaction (POI) terminals, if there are no known weaknesses related to the devices or the termination points to which they lead, it is still PCI compliant to use SSL or early TLS with those machines.

-Here’s what you need to do by June 30 to ensure compliance with the SSL to TLS transition:
+If you've yet to do so, here's how you can ensure compliance with the SSL to TLS transition:

 - Be certain that your systems cannot default to either TLS 1.0 or SSL.
 It is important to check this aspect of potential fallback carefully as it is a common problem.

 - Let your customers and partners know what is happening.
 People may not be able to get your site to load on their devices after June 30 if their operating systems are outdated.
 Be clear that they may need to upgrade to a new operating system in order to reach your site, and that the reason for this change is that you are improving security to stay aligned with new payment standards.

 There were no new rules within PCI DSS v3.2.1